 In psychology, narcissism represents excessive self-involvement, a sense of entitlement, and a need to be admired.
 Narcissistic personality disorder (NPD) is a mental disorder that causes significant distress and difficulty in a person’s life for them and their loved ones.

 There are several types of personality disorders, which occur when someone’s personality traits become so inflexible that it harms their ability to relate to other people.

-While self-confidence and self-esteem are natural and positive traits, a person with narcissistic personality disorder is actually incredibly insecure.
+While self-confidence and self-esteem are natural and positive traits, a person with a narcissistic personality disorder is actually incredibly insecure.

-In fact, it is common for people with narcissistic personality disorder to seek treatment for something else, only then to find out that they also have NPD.
+In fact, it is common for people with a narcissistic personality disorder to seek treatment for something else, only then to find out that they also have NPD.

 The Diagnostic and Statistical Manual of Mental Disorders (DSM–5) from the American Psychiatric Association lists the symptoms of narcissistic personality disorder to include:

 - Grandiosity, or a sense of superiority and overinflated view of your own capabilities

 - Superficiality or exploitation in relationships with an absence of genuine intimacy

 Because there are additional features of narcissistic personality disorder that vary significantly from person to person, there is disagreement around the exact criteria needed for the diagnosis.

 Models outside the DSM–5 delineate several subtypes of NPD with the core features listed above and also include: